muhammadmueenarif/Linux-Desktop-Automation/readme.txt

 Keyboard Macros
 you need to install X macro and download the scripts. then you can record your key presses anywhere. notify-send is used to send notification.

+Mouse Macros
+for mouse macros, record and replay means what we will do it will save in a file and then if we play that file, the thing we do with our mouse will exactly do again by itself.

+install cnee. this is only for x11 system so make sure you are using that system. sudo apt-get cnee. to install it.

+cnee --record -o events.xnr --mouse.
+--record to record, -o to output our file and events.xnr is file name in which recording will be saved.
+--mouse means we want to record the mouse. write this command in terminal and it will start recording our file. ctrl +c to stop recording mouse.

+cnee --replay -o events.xnr --mouse. it will do what exactly we did. like if we opened calculator and do some calculation, it will open calculator and do the same thing.

+to record both keyboard and mouse use cnee --record -o events.xnr --keyboard --mouse. then cnee --replay -f events.xnr. to run.
+So it does the outputs exactly the same, but it doesn't know exactly what it is you're doing.

+So if you change your desktop environments or close Windows or stuff like that, if you don't start with exactly the same scene as in the beginning, what will happen is that things go messed up.
+So you want to always start from the same starting point from the same desktop.
+Otherwise, things can get messed up.